rreymundi/travelogue/README.md

 Verify you are running Node 16:

-    node -v
+    $ node -v

 If your Node version is not 16.x.x, install it and set it as the current and default version with:

-    nvm install 16
+    $ nvm install 16
-    nvm use 16
+    $ nvm use 16
-    nvm alias default 16
+    $ nvm alias default 16

 Fork and clone this branch to set up your local copy.

 # Preliminary installs:

+Installs the required gems:
 ### `bundle install`

-Installs the required gems
+Create your db:
+### `rails db:create`

+Gets your db all set up with the latest schema:
 ### `rails db:migrate`

-Gets your db all set up with the latest schema.
+Sets up some seed data to help you get started:
 ### `rails db:seed`

-Sets up some seed data to help you get started.
+Installs Rails ActiveStorage to handle image uploads.
 ### `rails active_storage:install`

-Installs Rails ActiveStorage to handle image uploads.

 ### `React`
+The app front-end was built with ReactJs:
     "react": "17.0.2"

 ### `React Router Dom`

-The app routes were set up using React Router Dom v6
+The app routes were set up using React Router Dom v6:
     "react-router-dom": "6.6.2"

+This app makes use of Material UI components and icons:

 ### `npm install @mui/material @emotion/react @emotion/styled`
 ### `npm install @mui/icons-material`

-This app makes use of Material UI components and icons.
+Add autosuggest-hightight (a small (1 kB) utility for highlighting text in autosuggest and autocomplete components)
 ### `npm install autosuggest-highlight --save`

-Add autosuggest-hightight (a small (1 kB) utility for highlighting text in autosuggest and autocomplete components)
+Installs TinyMCE rich text editor
 ### `npm install --save @tinymce/tinymce-react`

-Installs TinyMCE rich text editor
+Install react-html-parser (to display TinyMCE HTML in React JSX)
 ### `npm install html-react-parser --save`

-Install react-html-parser (to display TinyMCE HTML in React JSX)

 In the project directory, you can run: